Carbon Monoxide Awareness

 Carbon monoxide, also called CO, is an odorless, colorless and tasteless gas that can make you sick and, in some circumstances, may be deadly.
 Carbon monoxide is created by the incomplete or improper burning of fuel.

-- Initially, carbon monoxide poisoning can cause flu-like symptoms, including headache, dizziness, ringing in the ears, fatigue, increased perspiration, nausea, weakness and vomiting.
+- Headache, dizziness, ringing in the ears, fatigue, increased perspiration, nausea, weakness and vomiting

 What to do if you suspect carbon monoxide poisoning: